harsh-dexter/cpcalendar/README.md

 -   Filter contests by date (Today, Tomorrow, Next 7 Days).
 -   Filter contests by platform.
 -   Search for contests by title.
--   Add contests to your Google Calendar with a single click.
+-   Add contests to your Google Calendar with a single click (opens a pre-filled event page).
 -   Set reminders for contests.

 ## Installation